vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

 It defines that `greeting::english` function that we want.
 But how do we know that this is the right file?
 It doesn't contain a `module greetings;` line!

 But it does.
 Sometimes.
-It turns out, when we compile with `-DFROMBULATE`, then the file `hello.h` is pasted into the source file.
+It turns out when we compile with `-DFROMBULATE`, then the file `hello.h` is pasted into the source file.
 What's in there?

 ```c++